Colin's Story

 Join SiPhox Health for comprehensive at-home blood testing with personalized insights, expert support, and the flexibility to switch your health focus anytime.
 Test at your pace - monthly, quarterly, or every 6 months.

 From longevity essentials to targeted hormone, thyroid, or heart & metabolic optimization.
 Focus on what matters most to you.
-Upgrade to Ultimate 360 to include up to 60 biomarkers.
+Upgrade to Ultimate 360 to include more biomarkers.

 Use our EasyDraw kit to collect a small blood sample from your upper arm.
 No needles, no pain, no lab visits.
 The whole process takes 5 minutes.
 Includes 1:1 live support to guide you through sample collection.
 Same-day pickup with processing at a Certified CLIA lab.